pnavaro/HOODESolver.jl/paper/paper.md

 2. New technique to compute the first iterations required for the initialization of the Adams-Bashforth method (this requires that $f$ has to be ``order`` times differentiable on $[t_{start}-$ ``order`` $h, t_{end}]$,
 3. Extension of the two-scale method to non-homogeneous problems.

+The package has been thought to be in close connection to `DifferentialEquation.jl`.
+We offer a common interface with it by extending the `SplitODE` problem type[^4].
+Users can use our package more easily and it facilitates the cross comparisons with other methods.

+The function `LinearHOODEOperator` has been introduced in order to sove a `SplitODEProblem` using the `HOODEAB` algorithm.
+It defines the stiff operator $\frac{1}{\varepsilon} A$ with both $\varepsilon$ and $A$ from the studied \autoref{orig}.

+# Example

 The following is an example with the system of Hénon-Heiles[^3]: